 Most of my drawings start in my head as an image that was sparked by something I saw or overheard.
 I’ll spend weeks or months making mental edits to the original idea, usually thinking a few drawings or a series ahead.
 I rarely work from sketches.
 I start directly on the final surface with ink.
 I like that it isn’t easy to make changes or correct mistakes.
 I use a razor blade to scratch out marks I want to change which leaves a record, or ghost image, of everything I put down.

-Jason Milburn was born and raised in Northeast Ohio.
-He received his BFA in Drawing and Printmaking from the Cleveland Institute of Art in 2003 and his MFA in Painting and Drawing from Kent State University in 2017.
-In 2015 he was awarded an Individual Excellence Award and spent the summer at the Fine Arts Work Center in Provincetown, MA; both through the support of the Ohio Arts Council.
-He has exhibited throughout Cleveland and Ohio and been included in numerous juried shows nationally.
-He is currently represented by Bonfoey Gallery in Cleveland, OH.
+Milburn was born and raised in Ohio.
+He received his BFA in drawing and printmaking from the Cleveland Institute of Art and MFA in painting and drawing from Kent State University.
+He has received an Individual Excellence Award and been a summer fellow at the Fine Arts Work Center in Provincetown, MA, both through the generosity of the Ohio Arts Council.
+He currently lives and works in Kent, OH.